HIT & RUN, MISDEMEANOR VEHICULAR HOMICIDE

 The range of possible penalties that can be imposed in hit and run cases involving personal injury or property damage is quite broad, but all hit and run charges involving serious or fatal injury or damage to property have the same potential to change the course of your life and destroy your hopes and dreams for the future.
 At DeMent Askew & Johnson, we have decades of experience defending all types of hit and run offenses, and our team of hit and run attorneys have the experience and skill you need to protect your rights and your future.

 DeMent Askew & Johnson Can Help

-At DeMent, Askew & Johnson, our traffic attorneys have defended tens of thousands of traffic offenses charges in and around Wake County, both before district courts and superior courts and the North Carolina Department of Motor Vehicles.
+At DeMent, Askew & Johnson, our traffic attorneys have defended tens of thousands of traffic offenses charges in and around Wake and Carteret County, both before district courts and superior courts and the North Carolina Department of Motor Vehicles.
 We represent clients of all ages and students from all surrounding colleges and universities, including Duke University, Meredith College, North Carolina State University, Shaw University, University of North Carolina, Wake Tech, and William Peace University.
 We will thoroughly evaluate your case and explore every possible way of protecting your driving privileges and getting the charges against you reduced or dismissed entirely.
 Call us today to speak with one of our traffic attorneys for a free consultation at 919-833-5555.